den-materials/intro-jquery/README.md

 ## Reddit - Independent Practice

-Following the directions below to practice using jQuery:
+Follow the directions below to practice using jQuery:

 - Go to http://www.reddit.com

 - Reddit uses jQuery, so we can use our Chrome developer console to manipulate the site in real time using jQuery.

-- To do this, once Reddit.com has loaded, go to your view menu in Chrome.
-Select View > Developer > JavaScript Console
+- To do this, once Reddit.com has loaded, open the Console tab of Chrome Developer Tools

-- Once that's loaded, try entering the following command into the Chrome REPL:
+- Once that's loaded, try entering the following command into the Console:

 ```javascript
 $('img').hide()